Canada’s ALS Stories

 For me, the worst was explaining the news to my parents.
 I had only notified my parents of the potential of a serious medical condition two weeks prior.
 Seeing the pain on my mother’s face and the helplessness on my father’s face as their only child was handed a death sentence was painful.
 It made me sick to my stomach.
 For the rest of the week, we all tried to enjoy the holiday season and make it as normal as possible considering the circumstances.
 My father would comment on how my ice skating still looked good in a vain effort to console himself, despite the fact I was rapidly losing the ability to handwrite or tie my shoes.
 My father is one of the most disciplined and professional mentors I have ever had; however, this was foreign territory for him.
 I could see uncertainty in him for the first time in my life.
 The distress was visible in my mother as well; however, her spirit is relentless and she immediately began to research where the very best ALS clinic is in North America.
 Within a week, she had booked an appointment for me at the Massachusetts General Hospital with the head neurologist at the end of January.
 This was our family’s new hope.

 The care and information Danielle and I received in Boston were superb.
 The neurologist was acutely aware of all meaningful and recent scientific developments within the motor neuron disease field. this information enables us to source new medication to fight for percentage points of increased life expectancy. this meeting bolstered our family’s hope and enabled us to plan our offense of action against the disease.
 Danielle and I left Boston with a renewed sense of purpose.
 One opportunity that was identified was a new mesenchymal stem cell procedure in Seoul, Korea.
-The treatment is the leading edge in clinical trials for ALS therapy development and foreigners can pay to participate in their phase III clinical trial.
-My close friend helped my family by initiating a Go Fund Me that raised $75,000 CAD in one month.
+The treatment was the leading edge in clinical trials for ALS therapy development and I was able to pay to participate in their phase 3 clinical trial.
 In the following year, my family and I traveled to Korea on five occasions to facilitate three stem cell injections.
 Through analysis of anti-inflammatory biomarkers in my CSF and quantitative strength analysis, I obtained a cumulative total of 5 months reduction in disease progression.
-Albeit this came at a major cost to our family and I sustained arachnoiditis from the nine lumbar punctures I had in the last year.
+Albeit this came at a major cost to our family and I sustained arachnoiditis from the nine lumbar punctures I had in 2019 and am still battling the radiating nerve pain in my left leg.
 My family does not regret the cost of this endeavor because this was a way to genuinely fight this disease.
-As such, our mental health and resolve were reaffirmed through offensive action.
+As such, our mental health and resolve were reaffirmed through offensive action and our family’s pursuit of new therapies is ongoing with my current enrollment in a Phase 1 Clinical Trial with an exciting new antisense oligonucleotide (ASO) BIIB105 by Biogen in the Montreal Neurological Hospital.